Let's see if we are a good fit!

 What about insurance?

 I am currently a participating provider for Cigna in Kansas, and BCBS in Oklahoma, but no additional insurance networks at this time.
 I reserve a certain number of spots for clients using these insurances.
-Some insurance carriers will provide partial reimbursement for my fees as an out-of-network provider.
+Many insurance carriers will provide partial reimbursement for my fees as an out-of-network provider.
 Please be aware, however, that when requesting insurance reimbursement for out-of-network services, the following apply:

 A diagnosis is required, and this label will be part of your medical record permanently.